-The crochet chain is the most basic and essential of stitches to learn when starting out in crochet.
+The crochet chain is the most basic and essential stitch to learn in crochet for beginners.
 The slipknot is often the first, and chain the second instruction in a pattern.

 Chains create foundations from which entire projects are crocheted.
 They are also used to fill in spaces to finish off rows and rounds when other stitches are too bulky.

 It is a great stitch to practice in order to get comfortable holding the hook and maintaining consistent tension.